ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 docker container run --rm <apiportal-image-tag> --env
 ```

-## Run a Docker container using the image

-1. Download the API Portal Docker image from [Axway Support](https://support.axway.com).
-2. Upload the file to your Docker host machine.
-3. Enter the following command to load the image:

-    `docker load -i APIPortal_7.7_Docker_Image_linux-x86-64_<build number>.tgz`

-4. Run the API Portal Docker container, for example:

-    ```
-    docker container run --name apiportal \
-      -d -p 8080:80 \
-      -e MYSQL_HOST=mysql.axway.com \
-      -e MYSQL_PORT=3306 \
-      -e MYSQL_DATABASE=joomla \
-      -e MYSQL_USER=joomla \
-      -e MYSQL_PASSWORD=XXXXX \
-      apiportal:7.7
-    ```

-    This example performs the following:

-    * Runs an API Portal Docker container from an image named `apiportal`:`7.7` in detached mode.
-    * Sets environment variables for connecting to the MySQL server.
-    * Binds port 80 of the container to port 8080 on the host machine.

-API Portal is now running in a Docker container.

-To access your API Portal, you must first link it to your API Manager.
-For more details, see [Connect API Portal to API Manager](/docs/apim_installation/apiportal_install/connect_to_apimgr/).

-If you plan to configure API Manager with environment variables, you must [install API Manager and API Gateway](/docs/apim_installation/apigtw_install/) on-premise or in containers before you deploy API Portal in containers.

-{{% alert title="Note" %}}
-API Portal Docker container exposes `80` and `443` Apache ports.
-Port `443` is used only when SSL in Apache is configured.
-{{% /alert %}}

 ## Configure API Portal runtime with environment variables

-API Portal container supports a wide range of environment variables that allows you to configure API Portal runtime and Joomla!
-Administrator Interface (JAI) settings, partially.
+API Portal container supports a wide range of environment variables that allows you to configure API Portal runtime and some of the Joomla!
+Administrator Interface (JAI) settings.

 The following is an example that you can copy and paste to an `env` file, then edit the values and use the `env` file with `docker run` command: